Melasma Causes, Treatment & Prevention

 You can take the reins of your melasma treatment at home.
 Managing this skin condition means understanding your triggers and doing all that you can to avoid them.
 If you are struggling with melasma, make sure you practice the following to help create a more even skin tone.

 - Wear sunscreen every day: One of the best ways to treat and prevent melasma is with proper sun protection.
 Because sun exposure triggers this skin condition, you must wear sunscreen every day, whether it’s sunny or overcast.
 Always opt for sunscreens with broad-spectrum protection, and be sure to reapply at least every two hours.
-If you plan to go swimming or do an activity that causes heavy sweating, reapply sunscreen more frequently.
+If you plan to go swimming or do an activity that causes heavy sweating, consider using a waterproof sunscreen, reapply sunscreen more frequently.

 - Wear protective clothing: Sunscreen is priority number one, but you can increase your sun protection by adding a wide-brimmed hat, baseball cap, and layered clothing to your wardrobe.

-- Don Some Shades: Throw on a pair of sunglasses to shield the sensitive skin around your eyes, but make sure you’ve selected the right style.
+- Don Some Shades: Throw on a pair of sunglasses to shield the sensitive skin around your eyes, but make sure you’ve selected the right style, and consider a moisturizing eye cream if you skin is overly dry.
 Avoid sunglasses metal rims; these can attract heat, and when placed against your skin, make melasma worse.